- THIS WAY IN…TO MUSIC is a new, digitally delivered music interaction program

 Founder & CEO

-Lead Singer of the Australian band Moving Pictures, Musician Alex Smith has raised a child with Autism.
+Lead Singer of the Australian band Moving Pictures, Musician Alex Smith has raised a child On the Spectrum of Autism (Asperger’s or ASD).
 He personally understands the challenges that families face when raising a child with a diffability as well as the struggles of siblings who often feel left out.

 Connie May MHST

-Producer/Director, Program Lead, Health Researcher & Community Engagement/Digital Marketing
+Producer/Director, Program Lead, Health Researcher/Writer & Community Engagement/Digital Marketing

 Operations – Education Programs – Post-Production & Special Needs Education Advisor